-Products liability by definition is when something is either manufactured in a defective way, or has been designed in a defective manner, which causes you harm.
-Often it is the design or manufacture of a machine which causes your injury.
+Product liability by definition is when something is either manufactured in a defective way or has been designed in a defective manner, which causes you harm.
+Often, it is the design or manufacture of a machine which causes your injury.
 The machine which has caused your injury could be anything from a machine used in the industrial process, to a ladder, an automobile, or a tool.
 David Maran, a product liability attorney from Maran & Maran, PC located in Newark New Jersey can investigate your case and represent you while you take the time you need to recover from your injuries.

-In one example of manufacturing and design defects in that we worked on, the ground of a large industrial molded plug had failed and our client was electrocuted while operating a machine.
+In one example of manufacturing and design defects in that we worked on, the ground of a large industrial molded plug failed and our client was electrocuted while operating a machine.
 When we X-rayed the plug, we were able to determine that the ground wire had looped up within the molded plug at the time of manufacture, instead of going straight into the ground pin.
 Over time, the movement of the ground wire within that loop, much like the repeated bending of a paperclip, broke and withdrew from the ground pin.
 This is an example of defective manufacturing.
 Had the molded plug been made according to its design, it would not have failed.

-In the same case described above, the machine could have been fitted with a GFI (ground fault interrupter) and was not.
+In the same case, the machine could have been fitted with a GFI (ground fault interrupter) and was not.
 This would have been a larger version of the GFI plug at the end of a modern hairdryer.
 Had the design of this machine included the GFI, the machine would have immediately turned off when one of the motor windings shorted out, thereby preventing the electrocution of the man.
 Despite the failure of the ground in the molded plug, the GFI would have saved him.
 This is an example of the defective design of a machine.
 Our product liability attorney team diligently represented this client to get them maximum compensation for their injuries in New Jersey.

-As soon as you are able call an experienced personal injury attorney to discuss your potential case in greater detail.
-In all likelihood it will be necessary for an engineer to examine the product and ask you questions about how the accident occurred.
+As soon as you are able, call David Maran, an experienced Newark product liability attorney to discuss your potential case in greater detail.
+In all likelihood, it will be necessary for an engineer to examine the product and ask you questions about how the accident occurred.
 It is this engineer who will prepare the expert’s report detailing how the product was either negligently manufactured or designed.
 Often preserving the evidence and choosing the best available and most appropriate expert will lead to the most favorable outcome for you.
 To schedule this important legal consultation, call 973-622-5303 today.
 We serve all of Newark and Essex, Union, Bergen, Middlesex counties and all of Northern New Jersey.

 Get your questions answered - call me for your free phone consultation (973) 622-5303